open-telemetry/opentelemetry-collector-contrib/exporter/dynatraceexporter/README.md

 If you run the Collector on a host or VM without a OneAgent you will need to configure the Metrics v2 API endpoint of your Dynatrace environment to send the metrics to as well as an API token.

-Find out how to create a token in the [Dynatrace documentation](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication/) or navigate to **Settings > Integration > Dynatrace API** in your Dynatrace environment and create a token with the 'Ingest metrics' (`metrics.ingest`) scope enabled.
+Find out how to create a token in the [Dynatrace documentation](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication/) or navigate to **Access tokens** in your Dynatrace environment and create a token with the 'Ingest metrics' (`metrics.ingest`) scope enabled.
 It is recommended to limit token scope to only this permission.

 The endpoint for the Dynatrace Metrics API v2 is: